erduotong/nuitka-doc-zh/docs/--help.md

                         package and then one choice, "error", "warning", "nofollow", e.g. PyQt5:error.

-  Plugin options of 'playwright':
+  Plugin options of 'playwright' (categories: package-support):
     --playwright-include-browser=INCLUDE_BROWSERS
-                                    Playwright browser to include.
-Can be
-                        specified multiple times. use "all" to include all installed browsers.
+                        Playwright browser to include by name.
+Can be specified multiple times.
+Use "all" to include all installed browsers or use "none" to exclude all browsers.

-  Plugin options of 'spacy':
+  Plugin options of 'spacy' (categories: package-support):
     --spacy-language-model=INCLUDE_LANGUAGE_MODELS
                         Spacy language models to use.
 Can be specified multiple times.
 Use 'all' to include all downloaded models.
 ```

 </details>